JMSCoreSolutions/roundabouts-not-traffic-lights/index.md

 ## Let's connect

 **Jeanna Schoonmaker**
-Sr. Director, AI & Analytics — Insight Global
+Sr. Director, AI & Analytics — <a href="linkedin.com/company/insight-global/" target="_blank">Insight Global</a>
 <a href="https://www.linkedin.com/in/jeanna-schoonmaker" target="_blank">LinkedIn</a>

 <!--# Welcome! if you're here and wanting to know how to contact me via email, feel free to reach out to jms at jmscoresolutions.com -->

-*Presented at the TAI Iowa Technology Summit, Des Moines — 2026*
+*Presented at the <a href="https://www.linkedin.com/company/technology-association-of-iowa/" target="_blank">TAI</a> Iowa Technology Summit, Des Moines — 2026*